wp-plugins/facebook-wall-and-social-integration/readme.txt

 * added post filters : show posts which contain specified string in settings, also hide posts which contain that string
 * filter by post id is possible to show specific post only.
 * other minor fixes and improvements
+= 1.5 =
+* Plugin is now compatible with recent API version 2.4 release from facebook.
+Now access token of FB application created after 8th july will work too.